Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Arduino soil moisture sensor digital output wiring connection diagram tutorial

-Connecting a soil moisture sensor to Arduino or any other microcontroller is pretty simple.
-As we all know the sensor outputs both analog and digital signals so processing this signal is very easy.
+Connecting a soil moisture sensor to an Arduino or any other microcontroller is pretty simple.
+As we all know, the sensor outputs both analog and digital signals, so processing this signal is very easy.

 Arduino Soil Moisture Sensor Circuit Connections